openclimatefix/data-platform/README.md

 These changes can be made without having to update the data contract, and so will not require updates to clients using the Data Platform.

+> [!Note]
+> If using PostgreSQL as a backend, it is recommended that you tune your database instance
+> according to the specifications of said instance (available CPU and RAM etc).
+This will ensure
+> optimal performance for the Data Platform server.

 ### Server